 Shadow the PR Cat

-One of the best decisions I made since launching the firm was hiring my pesky little PR puss as our Goodwill Ambassador, the and head of the black CATastrophy indie author division.
+One of the best decisions I made since launching the firm was hiring my pesky little PR puss as our Goodwill Ambassador, and head of the black CATastrophy indie author division.
 Shadow tweets without opposable thumbs, and is a pleasure to have with us in the office.

 The Adventure Continues

 If you think this is the part where I tell you I’ve settled down to regular adult life? – think again.

 Somehow I’ve managed to find the perfect work-life balance: the envy of millennials everywhere, I suppose.
 I work 70+ hours per week.
 Yet, I still have time to travel and work on my novels and short stories; all while enjoying new experiences with great people along the way.